0x8/writeups/IceCTF16/dear_diary/README.md

 ##Special Thanks:
 I would like the thank duck, bt, thwam, and whoever wrote our clubs Format String Vulnerability presentation back in 2008.
 The guidance and knowledge I gained from everyone over the course of this challenge is invaluable.
-I learned so much doing this about stack structure, format strings, format string exploits, and even pwntools over the course of this challenge.
+I learned so much about stack structure, format strings, format string exploits, and even pwntools over the course of this challenge.